 Some people may be happy to talk about their MS, but others might find it more difficult, especially if the diagnosis is still very raw.
 Never put pressure on your partner; they’ll open up when they are ready, and it is your job to be there to listen whenever they need a good old moan.

 MS is a complex condition which can sometimes be misunderstood, so it’s always important to sort out the facts from the myths.
-Browse our website for a wealth of information on MS, from the latest research to the best ways to manage different symptoms, or call the MS Trust’s free enquiry service on 0800 032 38 39 with any questions you might have.
+Browse our website for a wealth of information on MS, from the latest research to the best ways to manage different symptoms, or call the MS Trust’s free helpline on 0800 032 38 39 with any questions you might have.
 You could also offer to attend medical appointments with your partner.
 The better you understand the condition, the better support you can give.